HeatTransfer/SQL_Project_Zomato_Data_Analysis/README.md

 <br>
 ✅We've analyzed the data using simple to complex SQL queries.
 <br>
-✅The list of question we've tried to find answers of, are contained in 'questions.txt' file in the folder.
+✅The list of question we've tried to find answers to, are contained in 'questions.txt' file in the folder.
 <br><br>
 🛠️<i><b>Concepts used:</b></i>
 1. aggregation(group by clause)